 Dr. Jay Burton has been a primary care physician with Springfield Medical Associates in the Enfield,Connecticut office since 1988.
 He has provided medical care for generations of local families.
 Dr. Burton was diagnosed with Acute Myeloid Leukemia (AML) in May 2010.
 He has undergone chemotherapy, total body irradiation, and a stem cell transplant as part of his cancer treatment.
 He has been in remission since July 2010.
 During and subsequent to his cancer treatment, Dr. Burton realized that cancer survivors often do not receive comprehensive primary care.
 Dr. Burton developed The Primary Care Cancer Survivorship Program (PCCSP) within Springfield Medical Associates to help cancer survivors coordinate and receive primary care services during and after active cancer treatment.
 Dr. Burton founded Survivor Journeys because of the lack of social and emotional support services in our region for cancer survivors, their caregivers, and families.

 Jay M. Presser was a practicing attorney for over forty years, many as a principal in a Springfield Massachusetts firm.
-He presently serves on the Board for the Suffield Rotary, as a Trustee for the Suffield Rotary Foundation, and as a Board Member for the Suffield Observer (newspaper) and as Treasurer for the Suffield Platform Tennis Association He was previously the Secretary and Board member for the Suffield Sports Council (a 501(c) organization), and was the President and Board Member for the Suffield Little League, and Suffield Travel Basketball Club.
+He presently serves on the Board for the Suffield Rotary, as a Trustee for the Suffield Rotary Foundation, Chairman of “The Suffield Observer” (newspaper) and as Vice-President for the Suffield Volunteer Ambulance Association.
+He was previously the Secretary and Board member for the Suffield Sports Council (a 501(c) organization), Treasurer for the Suffield Platform Tennis Association and was the President and Board Member for the Suffield Little League, and Suffield Travel Basketball Club.

 Kara Sawyer is a primary care nurse practitioner with Springfield Medical Associates in Enfield, CT.
 Kara was diagnosed with T cell leukemia/lymphoma in 2006.
 She went through treatment for four years after diagnosis, including surgeries, chemotherapy, radiation, and an allogenic stem cell transplant in January 2011.
 Her involvement in cancer survivorship began during her personal journey.
 She has fundraised for Team in Training (Leukemia and Lymphoma Society) raising over $7,000 for the Nashville Marathon, which she ran in 2008 and the Boston Marathon in 2012.